aaronallport/karma-ng-html2js-define-preprocessor/README.md

 ## How does it work ?

-This preprocessor converts HTML files into JS strings and generates Angular modules.
+This preprocessor converts HTML files into JS strings and generates Angular modules, wrapped in `define` calls.
 These modules, when loaded, puts these HTML files into the `$templateCache` and therefore Angular won't try to fetch them from the server.

 For instance this `template.html`...
 ```html